5 ECTS credits.

 |Assessment methods and criteria

-Laboratory work is supervised by assistants who also check that the task assignments are completed properly.
-The independent task assignment is graded.
-The course ends with a written exam.
+Laboratory work is supervised by assistants who also verify that the task assignments are completed properly.
+The Matworks Grader online system also verifies the completed tasks.
+The independent task assignment is graded which establishes the grade for the course.

 Read more about assessment criteria at the University of Oulu webpage.

 The course unit utilizes a numerical grading scale 1-5.
 In the numerical scale zero stands for a fail.
-The final grade is established by weighing the written exam by 2/3 and the task assignment by 1/3.
+The final grade is established by the independent task assignment.

 |Working life cooperation